 Light Blue Pour Homme

-Eau de Toilette for him
+Eau de Toilette Spray

 A chilled cocktail of Italian bergamot, juicy frozen grapefruit and sun-sweetened Sicilian mandarin – each cold-pressed from the peel of the fruit – opens the fragrance, topped with juniper berries which add an exhilarating tang.
 The fresh energy of these sparkling citruses evolves to an intensely masculine heart of aromatic rosemary and sensual rosewood.
 These are sharpened by the spicy kick of Sichuan pepper, which carries subtle undertones of citrus, making it a perfect complement to the fragrance’s citrus top notes.
 Incense, oak moss and sensual musks create an alluringly warm, woody base, underscoring the scent’s powerfully seductive character.